Seabananac/SeabananacNoteBook/README.md

 # SeabananacNoteBook

-✎Javascript on the finishing and experience.
+✎ Javascript on the finishing and experience.

-©All rights reserved.
+©  All rights reserved.